webis-de/sigir23-stance-detection-in-image-retrieval-for-argumentation/README.md

 # On Stance Detection in Image Retrieval for Argumentation

-This repository includes different attempts to retrive argumentative images from a data set for or against an entered query.
+This repository includes different attempts to retrieve argumentative images from a data set for or against an entered query.
 The task was proposed in [Touché Task 3: Image Retrival for Arguments](https://webis.de/events/touche-22/shared-task-3.html).
 The results were published in the reproducability track of the SIGIR conference 2023.

 ## Setup
 You can use a virtual environment or you use [Docker](https://www.docker.com/101-tutorial) to setup this project.
 If you are not familiar with Docker,